 |Degree:||Semester(s) of entry:||Deadline dates:||Test requirements:|

-- For students seeking fall admission, preference is given to applications received before March 15.
-Students wishing to be considered for funding must apply by April 1.
-See program website.
+- For students seeking consideration for fall admission and potential funding, preference is given to applications received by Jan.
+10. See program website for details.

 In addition to the general admission requirements of the VCU Graduate School, applicants must have successfully completed undergraduate training and hold a bachelor’s degree from an accredited institution reflecting ability to perform at the graduate level.